-Data/Parameter AD {LB-UDef,} r Data unit ha y-1 Description Activity data allocated to the unplanned deforestation leakage belt in risk class r Equations (2), Section 5.3.1.2, Appendix 1 A1.4.3 Step 3 Source of data Verra (UDef-AP and Appendix 1) Description of measurement methods UDef-AP and Appendix 1)

-and procedures to be applied

-Frequency of monitoring/recording Every six years at baseline renewal

-QA/QC procedures to be applied N/A

-Purpose of data Calculation of Leakage

-Calculation method Application of and UDef-AP by Verra
+Data/Parameter AD {LB-UDef} ,r Data unit ha

+Description Activity data allocated to the unplanned deforestation leakage belt in risk class r Equations (2), Section 5.3.1.2, Appendix 1 A1.4.3 Step 3 Source of data Verra (UDef-AP and Appendix 1) Description of measurement methods and procedures to be applied UDef-AP and Appendix 1) Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied N/A Purpose of data Calculation of Leakage Calculation method Application of Appendix 1 and UDef-AP by Verra Comments None
-Comments None

-Data/Parameter A {ss}

-Data unit ha

-Description Area of sampling stratum ss in the project sampling frame (ha)

-Equations N/A

-Source of data Project (calculated in a GIS from spatial stratification of the project sampling frame)

-Description of measurement methods and procedures to be applied N/A

-Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years

-QA/QC procedures to be applied N/A
+Data/Parameter Ass Data unit ha Description Area of sampling stratum ss in the project sampling frame (ha) Equations Section 5.3.2.2 Source of data Project (calculated in a GIS from spatial stratification of the project sampling frame) Description of measurement methods and procedures to be applied N/A Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years QA/QC procedures to be applied N/A

 Purpose of data Calculation of project emissions

-Calculation method N/A
+Calculation method In GIS

 Comments None

-Data/Parameter

-AD{PA-UDef,r}

-Data unit ha y1 Description Activity data allocated to the unplanned deforestation project area in risk class r in the jurisdiction (ha y-1) Equations (1) Source of data Verra (through the AD Baseline Allocation Report (UDef-AP)) Description of measurement methods and procedures to be applied Approach to be determined and applied by activity data provider as selected by Verra Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied N/A Purpose of data Calculation of baseline emissions Calculation method Application of APPENDIX 1: Determination of Jurisdictional Data for Project AD Allocation by Verra Comments None
+Data/Parameter AD {PA-UDef,} r Data unit ha Description Activity data allocated to the unplanned deforestation project area in risk class r in the jurisdiction Equations Section 16., Section A1.4.3, (1) Source of data Verra (through the AD Baseline Allocation Report (UDef-AP)) Description of measurement methods and procedures to be applied Approach to be determined and applied by activity data provider as selected by Verra Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied N/A Purpose of data Calculation of baseline emissions Calculation method Application of Appendix 1 by Verra Comments None